Lordly burial rites

 Uwe Blass

 PD Dr Arne Karsten (*1969) studied art history, history and philosophy in Göttingen, Rome and Berlin.
-From 2001 to 2009, he was a research assistant at the Institute for Art and Visual History at Humboldt University Berlin.
+From 2001 to 2009, he was a research assistant at the Department of Art and Visual History at Humboldt-Universität zu Berlin.
 He has been teaching as a junior professor since the 2009 winter semester and as a private lecturer in modern history at the University of Wuppertal since his habilitation in 2016.